In pursuits of happiness, let’s make a hearty and delicious pot of Authentic Hungarian Goulash.

 American Goulash is one-pot pasta dish made from ground beef, tomato sauce, herbs and elbow macaroni.
 It is also called American Chop Suey, and is very similar to our own Johnny Marzetti.

-Well… That’s our take on this famous and classic Hungarian dish… this Hungarian Goulash.
+Well, that’s my take on this famous and classic Hungarian dish, Goulash.
 It ain’t your American Goulash for sure.

-Give these amazing flavors try and make this international gem very easily in your own kitchen.
+Give these amazing flavors a try and make this international gem very easily in your own kitchen.
 As far as us, we were completely hooked to this soup from our very first bite.
-Hmm… To the pursuit of Happiness…
+Hmm… To the pursuit of happiness…

 Hungarian Goulash, on our GypsyPlate… enjoy!